Kai-Denzel-Jane/python-wordle/README.md

 ```

-Yes this is just the function definition
+Yes this is just the function definition and packages / paths